AdamsEnterprises/youtube-channel-graphing/tests/plan.md

 - showing the graph in a diagram.

-- incorrect number of required CLI arguments
+- incorrect number of required CLI arguments, and arguments in a form not accepted by parser.

 - bad choices for verbosity or output formats - the arg parser will do this itself.

 - creation and validation of google api objects - outside of scope.

+- json data output - requires multidirectional graphs, not yet implemented.